DanteLore/SmolbeanPlanet3D/README.md

 ## Menu Overhaul

-The new UI system is a wonderful idea that's been executed very poorly.
+Unity's new UI system is a wonderful idea that's been executed very poorly - or at least not finished.
 Either way, I battled it long enough to add some new menus to the game.

 ![Screenshot](./Docs/Images/screenshot47.png)